 3. Visual camera

-The H20T camera with a zoom lens (20 megapixels) and wide lens (12 megapixels) supports the visual capture, making the famous triple camera an excellent standard (including thermal) together with the 23x optical zoom.
+The H20T camera with a zoom lens (20 megapixels) and wide lens (12 megapixels) supports visual capture, making the famous triple camera an excellent standard (including thermal) together with the 23x optical zoom.
 Nevertheless, we recommend using the zoom lens (zoom: 2.0X) because of its higher resolution.

 The built-in camera of the M2EA has a built-in zoom lens with 48 megapixels and 32× digital zoom.

 DJI increased the flight time of the M300 RTK to 55 minutes, but that is without a payload.
 The flight time is also very weather-dependent (wind), so you need to consider the safe margin of the battery for landing (safety procedures).
-Therefore, the average flight time will be between 30-40 minutes with the H20T camera.
+Therefore, the average flight time will take 30-40 minutes with the H20T camera.

 💡 DJI added the hot-swappable battery system next to the self-heated battery system.
-This system allows you to change the batteries without powering off so you can get back in the air in no time!
+This system allows you to change the batteries without powering off, so you can get back in the air in no time!

 Nevertheless, the batteries for the M300 RTK are heavy (1.35 kg/one) and costly (+/- 850€/battery).
 Keep in mind that you will need two of these for taking off.